 Families looking for things to do in Kotor with kids will want to check out the famous Kotor Semi Sub trip.
 This fun red semi-submersible boat is one of the most iconic attractions in the bay, offering a unique and unusual tour.

-The lower decks of the sub have clear windows, allowing you to see through to the bottom of the fjord!
+The lower decks of the sub have clear windows, allowing you to see through to the bottom of the bay!

 14. Drive the Serpentine Road Behind Kotor

-The Serpentine Road, also known as the 25 bends, is 8.3 kilometer stretch of road twisting up the mountain range in hairpin turns above Kotor.
+The Serpentine Road, also known as the 25 bends, is an 8.3-kilometer stretch of road twisting up the mountain range in hairpin turns above Kotor.